Story

 • Consistent bedtime and wake-up

-Then I split the 120 days into three phases of ~40 days each.
+Then I split the 120 days into three phases of approximately 40 days each.

 Average hours sleep per night7.5 hours7.5 hours7.5 hours7.5 hours